serrayon/CSRF-/README.md

 CSRF-Labs-

 portswigger.com
-Once logged in click on Academy
+Once logged in click on "Academy"

 Click second drop down and highlight "All Labs"

 Labs are meant to run on the portswigger server